mlhoutel/garden/src/content/sheets/computer/unix.md

 ---
-title: "Unix OS family"
+title: 'Unix OS family'
-short: "group of computer operating systems that share a common heritage and many of the same design principles, and are known for their stability, flexibility, and portability"
+short: 'group of computer operating systems that share a common heritage and many of the same design principles, and are known for their stability, flexibility, and portability'
 topic: computer-science unix
 ---

 ## Fast Help